 Bebop’s genesis may partly lie in Americana, but to say it’s catered towards westerners is short-sighted.
 Japanese identity can be seen throughout the series, in its characters, themes and technology.
 Adapting this story towards English-speaking moviegoers will inevitably do away with this ideology, much of which existed as subtext.

 The second reason Hollywood and its ilk should steer well clear is the exuberance of anime itself.
 The story, characters and settings in Bebop were conceived as anime, and always intended to be realised in this particular art form.
 Animation offers unique means of telling stories which other mediums lack.
-The entire aesthetic of Bebop is stylised, a slick and exaggerated meditation of the future.
+The entire aesthetic of Bebop is stylised, slick and exaggerated.

 In a bid to make his movie more like the source material, Rodriguez gave Rosa Salazar’s Alita huge CGI eyes, which has sparked no small amount of hullabaloo.
 Accurately portraying the characters, settings and situations in Bebop would require a huge amount of this kind of digital augmentation, to the point where one wonders if there’s much point in pursuing live-action.
 After all, Bebop is supposed to look grungy, a true used universe.